 North Island Seychelles is the world’s most exclusive hideaway, unlike anything I have ever seen.
 The insanely beautiful private island resort has only 11 opulent hand-crafted villas, all of them with private plunge pool, overlooking the pristine, powder-white sands and turquoise waters of the Ile Du Nord eco-reserve.
 North Island is unashamedly aimed at providing the very best in privacy, location, accommodation, services, facilities and experience.
 The uber luxurious resort, a favorite among the world’s elite, gained instant world fame in 2011 when it made headlines as Prince William and Kate’s royal honeymoon destination.

-North Island Seychelles features in my top 10 lists of the best luxury resorts in the Seychelles, the world’s most exclusive private island resorts, the most astonishing beach retreats in Africa, the world’s best luxury hotels, the world’s most expensive hotels, the world’s best honeymoon resorts, and my most phenomenal travel experiences of 2016.
+North Island features in my top 10 lists of the best luxury resorts in the Seychelles, the world’s most exclusive private island resorts, the most astonishing beach retreats in Africa, the world’s best luxury hotels, the world’s most expensive hotels, and the world’s best honeymoon resorts.

-In this review (more info below the slideshow):
+In this review (more info below the YouTube video):

 - Pros & things I like